AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/hybrid/editing-external-spa.md

 * The page node provided at the path in `pagePath` must exist in the AEM project.
 * The name of the node to be created must be provided in the `itemPath`.
 * The component can be created at any level.
-  * If we provide an `itemPath='text_20'` in the previous example, the new node will be created directly under the page i.e. `/content/wknd-spa-react/us/en/home/jcr:content/text_20`
+  * If we provide an `itemPath='text_20'` in the previous example, the new node is created directly under the page i.e. `/content/wknd-spa-react/us/en/home/jcr:content/text_20`
 * The path to the node where a new node is created must be valid when provided via `itemPath`.
   * In this example, `root/responsivegrid` must exist so that the new node `text_20` can be created there.
 * Only leaf component creation is supported.
 Virtual container and page will be supported in future versions.